jamesjordan06/NextGenStreamer/README.md

 - Set `NEXT_PUBLIC_GOOGLE_ANALYTICS_ID` in a `.env.local` file to enable Google Analytics tracking for page views and affiliate link clicks
 - Regular content updates improve SEO performance

+## Google AdSense Verification

+1. Update `public/ads.txt` with your AdSense publisher ID.
+2. Deploy the site and confirm `https://yourdomain.com/ads.txt` loads in the browser.
+3. Retry site verification in the AdSense dashboard once the file is reachable.

 ## 🖼️ Getting Official Amazon Product Data

 **✅ RECOMMENDED: Use Amazon SiteStripe** (see `SITESTRIPE_GUIDE.md`)